adamcooke/rails-template/README.md

 ## Features

 * Sets up an initial git repository
-* Removes some gems which I don't take advantage of from the default Gemfile (including spring, sdoc, turbolinks and jbuilder)
+* Removes some gems which I don't take advantage of from the default Gemfile (including sdoc, turbolinks and jbuilder)
 * Adds a number of gems which I always use
 * Uses HAML rather than ERB (including replacing the default application layout)
 * Uses SCSS rather than CSS